wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 1.2.2 =
+* Fixed bug that created invalid path to the admin JavaScript include
+* Thanks to Spokesrider on Wordpress.org for finding this!
+* Added Page Menu as option for Nav Menu (to automatically generate menu from pages)
+* Added ID field option to override default 'intelliwidget' id

 = 1.2.1 =
 * Fixed bug that horked the query generator when no specific posts are selected